 As a mother of a child not easily engaged in traditional school, I had to find activities outside the school day to challenge her in different ways.
 She loved science and math, but did not enjoy the curriculum or teaching practices in school.
-I was constantly on the lookout for new and exciting STEM activities that would advance thinking skills through the cycle of research, design, build, test, and improve.
+I was constantly on the lookout for new and exciting Science, Technology, Engineering, and Mathematics (STEM) activities that would advance thinking skills through the cycle of research, design, build, test, and improve.

 Lloyd (2015) suggests the following ways parents can promote STEM learning in children: